 Planting a New Church Partner

 Compassion’s church-based efforts are key to its effectiveness.
-We invest a great deal of time and money ensuring each new church we partner with is like-minded in ministering to children and evangelizing biblically-based Scripture.
-Building relationships with more local church partners allow Compassion to open more Child Development Centers in more extreme pockets of poverty and reach more children who otherwise would have no exposure to Jesus’ love and mercy.
+We invest a great deal of time and money, ensuring each new church we partner with is like-minded in ministering to children and evangelizing biblically-based Scripture.
+Building relationships with more local church partners allow Compassion to open more Child Development Centers in more extreme poverty pockets and reach more children who otherwise would have no exposure to Jesus’ love and mercy.

-Compassion International is seeking committed US churches that are passionate about planting new churches in Latin America and providing needed funds for the construction of a suitable facility for the new church plant.
-These new churches will be identified and mentored by a local, established "mother" church and extend the reach of the gospel into new, unreached communities through planting a "daughter" church where they already have a ministry presence.
+Compassion International is seeking committed US churches passionate about planting new churches in Latin America and providing needed funds for the construction of a suitable facility for the new church plant.
+These new churches will be identified and mentored by a local, established "mother" church and extend the gospel's reach into new, unreached communities by planting a "daughter" church where they already have a ministry presence.

 Child Development Through Sponsorship

-Once planted, a new Compassion Child Development Center will be among the first outreaches of the new church.
+Once planted, a new Compassion Child Development Center will be among the new church's first outreaches.
 Experience shows that, as the local Compassion staff members minister to approximately 200 children in need, visit their homes, and host community events, many parents and other family members become involved in the new church.
 This unique collaboration of ministry helps new churches grow even faster and stronger as they meet real needs.

 Members of your church may wish to expand their individual ministry to children in Haiti by personally sponsoring some or all of the children who will be registered in the new Compassion student center.

 Identify established churches successfully operating Compassion's programs and working with children in an extended community as potential church planters.

 Thoroughly investigate and vet the capacity of the established church (mother) to plant and mentor a new church (daughter) in the proposed community.